County Kildare

 County Kildare (Contae Chill Dara) is a county in Ireland.
 It is in the province of Leinster and is part of the Eastern and Midland Region.
 It is named after the town of Kildare.
-Kildare County Council is the local authority for the county, which has a population of 246,977.
+Kildare County Council is the local authority for the county, which had a population of 246,977 at the 2022 census.

 Geography and subdivisions

-Kildare is the 24th-largest of Ireland's 32 counties in area and the seventh largest in terms of population.
+Kildare is the 24th-largest of Ireland's 32 counties in area and the seventh-largest in terms of population.
 It is the eighth largest of Leinster's twelve counties in size, and the second largest in terms of population.
 It is bordered by the counties of Carlow, Laois, Meath, Offaly, South Dublin and Wicklow.
 As an inland county, Kildare is generally a lowland region.
 The county's highest points are the foothills of the Wicklow Mountains bordering to the east.
-The highest point in Kildare is Cupidstown Hill on the border with South Dublin, with the better known Hill of Allen in central Kildare.
+The highest point in Kildare is Cupidstown Hill on the border with South Dublin, with the better-known Hill of Allen in central Kildare.